peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 *   **Missing Log File for Study Processing**: The `process_study.ps1` workflow, which performs the final data aggregation and analysis, does not currently generate a dedicated log file.
 This will be added to ensure all major workflows produce a persistent record of their execution.
 *   **Redundant API Calls in Forced Migration**: When forcing a migration on an already `VALIDATED` experiment, the workflow correctly reprocesses the data but also unnecessarily re-runs the LLM API calls.
 While this is a non-destructive action that is inefficient, it creates a record that is not reflective of the experiment's historical state.
 *   **Unclean Log Files for Migration**: The log files generated by the `migrate_experiment.ps1` and `migrate_study.ps1` scripts currently include the standard PowerShell transcript header and footer.
 A post-processing step will be implemented to clean these logs.
+*   **Planned - CLI-Driven and Manifest-Documented Experiments**: A major architectural improvement is planned to move experiment parameter definition from the global `config.ini` to command-line arguments for `new_experiment.ps1`.
+This will decouple experiment execution from the global configuration, allowing multiple, different experiments to be run concurrently without conflict.
+The script will then generate an experiment manifest file alongside the results to serve as a permanent, reproducible record of the parameters used.
+This manifest will also serve as the ground truth for all subsequent `audit`, `repair`, and `migrate` operations, making them significantly more robust and reliable.
-*   **Planned - Automated Study Generation (`new_study.ps1`)**: A new workflow is planned to automate the creation of entire studies.
-This script will read a set of factors to vary from `config.ini` (e.g., a list of models and mapping strategies) and automatically generate the full matrix of experiments required for the study.
+*   **Planned - Automated Study Generation (`new_study.ps1`)**: This new workflow will automate the creation of entire studies.
+It will read a matrix of factors to vary from `config.ini` (e.g., a list of models and mapping strategies) and then orchestrate the entire process by calling `new_experiment.ps1` with the correct command-line arguments for each required experiment.
 *   **Note on Project Scope**: While the framework includes parallel scripts for experiments and studies (e.g., `repair_experiment.ps1` vs. `repair_study.ps1`), a `process_studies.ps1` script is not planned.
 A "study" represents the highest level of aggregation and analysis within the project's defined scope, and there is no current use case for aggregating multiple studies into a higher-level meta-analysis.

 ## Choosing the Right Workflow: Separation of Concerns